 Since grandchildren’s trusts are legal structures, you’ll work with an attorney to establish them.
 However, you may also want to discuss planning and investment options with your contacts at Wells Fargo Private Bank before you finalize your plans, Sowell says.

 Selecting a trustee also requires thoughtful analysis.
-The trustee is the individual who will be responsible for approving distributions from the trust.
+The trustee is the individual or entity that will be responsible for approving distributions from the trust.
+In addition, trusts also require a fair amount of administration and record keeping, and the trustee is responsible for those tasks as well.
 Although you can name a family member as trustee, it can sometimes be simpler to work with an objective third party, Sowell notes.

 - Individual trustees may be the better choice if a particularly close relationship with the beneficiary is needed (when caring for a parent, for example) or if the trust asset requires specialized knowledge (like running a family business).

-- Corporate trustees often are the better choice when there isn’t a trusted individual available who can both manage trust assets effectively and make the hard decisions about when (and when not) to make distributions.
+- Corporate trustees may be the better choice when there isn’t a trusted individual available who can both manage trust assets effectively and make the hard decisions about when (and when not) to make distributions.

 Choose the right trust option

-Once you decide that a trust is the right choice for your grandchild, you have two options, Sowell explains:
+Once you decide that a trust is the right choice for your grandchild, you have two general options with advantages and disadvantages depending on the size of your family, Sowell explains:

-- A family pot trust for all of your descendants.
-This option has advantages if you have a large family and want to give discretion to your trustee for distribution of assets.
-With a pot trust, you set up a single trust, and your trustee can decide when and how much money to distribute to each of your grandchildren or other descendants for their specific, ongoing needs.
+1. A family pot trust for all of your descendants.
+If you have a large family and want to give discretion to your trustee for distribution of assets, a family pot trust may work for your needs.
+With a pot trust, you set up a single trust, and your trustee can decide when and how much money to distribute from that single pot of money to each of your grandchildren or other descendants based on a specific standard or desired objective written into the trust.
+The pot trust may specify that all of the beneficiaries be treated equally, or may allow the trustee to make unequal distributions among the beneficiaries based on their individual needs.
 You can also use a pot trust to leave a continuing financial legacy for multiple generations of your family.
+Depending on the size of your family, however, the trust may have many beneficiaries which may place the trustee in a difficult position when making unequal distribution decisions.

 Give instructions and set stipulations

-One of the advantages of establishing trusts for grandchildren is that you can work with your attorney to write specific instructions into the trust language.
-These stipulations help you to influence how your grandchildren use the funds.
+One of the advantages of establishing trusts for grandchildren is that you can work with your attorney to draft specific language in the trust.
+These provisions are helpful to the trustee in the administration of the trust for the benefit of the grandchildren.

-For instance, you can set up your trust to release funds at key milestones — such as when your grandchildren reach ages 20, 25, 35, and 50 — rather than all at once.
-You can also leave recommendations for your trustee, asking him or her to consider approving distributions that would allow your grandchild to pay for college tuition, buy a first home, or address other goals.
+For instance, you can set up your trust to distribute funds when the beneficiaries attain certain ages—such as 35, 45, 55— rather than all at once.
+You can also leave recommendations for your trustee, asking your trustee to consider approving distributions for paying college tuition, buying a first home, or addressing other goals such as starting a business.
 Alternately, you could ask the trustee to match your grandchild’s funds to buy a new car, rather than pay for the entire car, for example.

 Discuss with family